tableau/connector-plugin-sdk/docs/tdvt.md

 Always run TDVT commands from the top level directory of your generated folder structure.
 Use double quotes to wrap arguments that contain spaces.

-`tdvt --generate` is used to update some config files.
+`tdvt run mydb --generate` is used to update some config files.
 You need to run it if you add a new datasource or change your mydb.ini file.

 ## Add a new datasource